awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 An array of VPC IDs, such as `vpc-a123baa3, vpc-b456baa3`\.

 `List<AWS::Route53::HostedZone::Id>`
-An array of Route 53 hosted zone IDs, such as `Z23YXV4OVPL04A, Z23YXV4OVPL04B`\.
+An array of Amazon Route 53 hosted zone IDs, such as `Z23YXV4OVPL04A, Z23YXV4OVPL04B`\.

-## `SSM` Parameter Types<a name="aws-ssm-parameter-types"></a>
+## SSM Parameter Types<a name="aws-ssm-parameter-types"></a>

 `SSM` parameter types correspond to existing parameters in Systems Manager Parameter Store\.
 You specify a Systems Manager parameter key as the value of the `SSM` parameter, and AWS CloudFormation fetches the latest value from Parameter Store to use for the stack\.
-For more information about Systems Manager parameters, see [ Systems Manager Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) in the *AWS Systems Manager User Guide*\.
+For more information about Systems Manager parameters, see [ Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) in the *AWS Systems Manager User Guide*\.

+You can also use the `ssm` or `ssm-secure` dynamic parameter pattern to specify parameter *values* in your template\.
+For more information, see [Using Dynamic References to Specify Template ValuesSpecifying Dynamic References in Stack Templates](dynamic-references.md)\.

 When you create or update stacks and create change sets, AWS CloudFormation uses whatever values exist in Parameter Store at the time the operation is run\.
 If a specified parameter doesn't exist in Parameter Store under the caller's AWS account, AWS CloudFormation returns a validation error\.

 When you execute a change set, AWS CloudFormation uses the values that are specified in the change set\.
-You should review these values before executing the change set because they might change in Parameter Store between the time that you create the change set and execute it\.
+You should review these values before executing the change set because they might change in Parameter Store between the time that you create the change set and run it\.

 **Tip**
-You can see the *resolved values* for `SSM` parameters on the stack's **Parameters** tab in the console, or by running [http://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stacks.html](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stacks.html) or [http://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html)\.
+You can see the *resolved values* for `SSM` parameters on the stack's **Parameters** tab in the console, or by running [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stacks.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stacks.html) or [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html)\.
 These are the values that are currently used in the stack definition for the corresponding Systems Manager parameter keys\.
 Note that these values are set when the stack is created or updated, so they might differ from the latest values in Parameter Store\.
+If you specify Secure Strings as parameter values using the `ssm-secure` pattern, AWS CloudFormation does not store the Secure String value or display it in the console or in the results of API calls\.

 Because the value of an `SSM` parameter is a Systems Manager parameter key, you should be aware of the following behavior:
-+ For stack updates, the **Use existing value** option in the console and the `UsePreviousValue` attribute for [http://docs.aws.amazon.com/cli/latest/reference/cloudformation/update-stack.html](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/update-stack.html) tell AWS CloudFormation to use the existing Systems Manager parameter key—not its value\.
++ For stack updates, the **Use existing value** option in the console and the `UsePreviousValue` attribute for [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/update-stack.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/update-stack.html) tell AWS CloudFormation to use the existing Systems Manager parameter key—not its value\.
 AWS CloudFormation always fetches the latest values from Parameter Store when it updates stacks\.

+  However, if you use the `ssm` or `ssm-secure` dynamic parameter pattern to specify parameter values, you must specify a version of the Systems Manager parameter for AWS CloudFormation to use\.
 + AWS CloudFormation can perform validation on Systems Manager parameter keys, but not on their corresponding values\.
 For validation purposes, you can treat parameter keys as strings\.
 You should do any validation for Systems Manager parameter values in Parameter Store\.

 See [`SSM` Parameter Types](#parameters-section-ssm-examples) for examples that use `SSM` parameter types\.

-### Supported `SSM` Parameter Types<a name="aws-ssm-parameter-types-supported"></a>
+### Supported SSM Parameter Types<a name="aws-ssm-parameter-types-supported"></a>

 AWS CloudFormation supports the following `SSM` parameter types: